robertmora/PROTIOT_2025/Lab2/README.md

 - **Additional Activity:** Modify the `udp-server.c` and `udp-client.c` scripts to change the messages exchanged (e.g., modify the 'hello' message).
 After making the changes, simply re-build the simulation scenario and re-run the simulation.
 Observe the new messages exchanged in the `Mote Output` tab and include a screenshot of these updated messages in your report.

 ### Activity 2: Higher Scale 6LoWPAN Network
-- **Task:** Create a complex network with 5 nodes and 1 border router to explore characteristics of 802.15.4, 6LoWPAN, and optionally RPL.
+- **Task:** Create a complex network with 5 nodes and 1 border router to explore characteristics of 802.15.4, 6LoWPAN, and RPL.
 - **Objective:** Use Wireshark and Cooja to analyze the network's behavior and how it enables communication between simulated nodes and the external world.
 Also, in this tutorial while you will learn how to simulate a Routing Protocol for Low-Power and Lossy Networks (RPL) border router in Cooja, you will learn to use it to allow communications between emulated nodes inside Cooja and processes running in the “outside world”.
     1. Set up a new simulation with a `border-router.c` from `/home/networkedss/Desktop/contiki-ng/examples/rpl-border-router/` and five `udp-client.c` motes.
     2. Arrange the nodes so that 1, 2, 3 are in the same communication coverage, 3, 5, 6 are in the same communication coverage, and 2, 4, 5 are in the same communication range (please have a look at the picture below for your reference).